 NSF QLCI: CQuIC is a participant in the NSF Quantum Leap Challenge Institute (QLCI), Quantum Systems through Entangled Science and Engineering (Q-SEnSE).
 Led by the University of Colorado Boulder almost forty researchers share their quantum expertise in multi-disciplinary teams to investigate promising solutions to formidable quantum challenges of both fundamental and practical significance.

 DOE NQI: In response to the National Quantum Initiative the Department of Energy established for new QIS Centers.
 CQuIC is a participant in Quantum Systems Accelerator (QSA).
 Co-led by Lawrence Berkeley and Sandia National Laboratories QSA’s multi-disciplinary team will pair advanced quantum prototypes—based on neutral atoms, trapped ions, and superconducting circuits—with algorithms specifically constructed for imperfect hardware to demonstrate optimal applications for each platform in scientific computing, materials science, and fundamental physics.

-CQuIC is housed in the newly constructed building Physics & Astronomy and Interdisciplinary Science (PAÍS).
-PAÍS offers state of the art laboratories and collaboration spaces (take a virtual tour here).
+CQuIC is housed in the Physics & Astronomy and Interdisciplinary Science building (PAÍS).
+PAÍS offers state-of-the-art laboratories and collaboration spaces.
+Take a virtual tour here.
 CQuIC is part of the Interdisciplinary Science Cooperative in PAÍS, the hub of interdisciplinary research at the University of New Mexico.